 In this paper, we consider the following general coupling operator

-By varying the coupling angle $\theta$, both position-position-type ($xx_{k}$-type) coupling and momentum-position-type coupling ($px_{k}$-type) can be taken into account.
-Specially, when $\theta=0$, the standard Caldeira-Leggett model~\cite{Breuer,PhysRevD.45.2843,PhysRevD.53.2012,PhysRevA.95.052109} can be recovered.
-In Refs.~\cite{PhysRevA.96.012109,PhysRevA.95.052109}, the authors have reported that the momentum-position-type coupling can remarkably modify the dissipation experienced by the probe.
+By varying the coupling angle $\theta$, both position-position-type ($xx_{k}$-type) coupling and momentum-position-type ($px_{k}$-type) coupling can be taken into account.
+Notably, when $\theta=0$, the standard Caldeira-Leggett model~\cite{Breuer,PhysRevD.45.2843,PhysRevD.53.2012,PhysRevA.95.052109} can be recovered.
+In Refs.~\cite{PhysRevA.96.012109,PhysRevA.95.052109}, the authors reported that the momentum-position-type coupling can remarkably modify the dissipation experienced by the probe.
 Their results inspire us to explore the effect of the momentum-position-type coupling on the sensitivity of the quantum sensing.

 The spectral density in our model, which is defined by

 fully determines the properties of the thermal reservoir.
 In the following, we assume $J(\omega)$ is an Ohmic spectral density with a Lorentz-Drude cutoff